AdyGCode/ICT50120-SaaS-Library/_docs/ReadMe-20-API-authentication.md

 ## Logout Method

-Edit the AuthAPIController and add a new method: logout.
+Edit the AuthAPIController and add a new method: `logout`.

 ```php
 public function logout(Request $request){